SAP-samples/kyma-runtime-extension-samples/faas-runtime-to-kyma-migration/README.md

 ## Scenarios

- - [qrcode-producer](./expose-via-http/) - Demonstrating how to expose Kyma Function using HTTP
+ - [qrcode-producer](./expose-via-http/) - Demonstrating how to expose Kyma Function using HTTP.
  - [s3uploader](./secret-handling/) - Demonstrating how to use Kubernetes Config Maps and Secrets to consume configuration necessary, for example, to access 3rd party service.
- - [ce-coffee](./cloud-events/) - Demonstrating how to send and consume cloud events from SAP BTP Event Mesh in Kyma Functions
+ - [ce-coffee](./cloud-events/) - Demonstrating how to send and consume cloud events from SAP BTP Event Mesh in Kyma Functions.
  - [hello-timer](./time-based-trigger/) - Demonstrating how to model a time-based trigger for Kyma Function using Kubernetes Cron Job.

 ## Prerequisites